wren-lang/wren/doc/site/contributing.markdown

     $ python -m http.server

-Running that script every time you change a line of Markdown can be slow, so there is also a file watching version that will automatically regenerate the docs when you edit a file:
+Running that script every time you change a line of Markdown can be slow, so there is also a file-watching version that will automatically regenerate the docs when you edit a file:

     $ python util/generate_docs.py --watch